By Frank R. Southers

 “Poppycock!
 Here’s five dollars for your services, Lawyer Hardy.
 No, I don’t want no free lawyer services since that means they’re worthless.
 Lawyer Hardy, I am an honest woman.
 I pay my debts.”

 Gene Hardy crunches his nose, stifles a giggle, and muses that free lawyer services are worth nothing.
-Hard to believe, he muses, but that makes sense.”
+Hard to believe, he muses.

 “I pay what things are worth.
 Here’s five dollars, Lawyer Hardy!”